MantasPauliukonis/survival-clicker2-proposal/README.md

 ## Automation

 Players can setup auto use feature that will use consumables automatically on-demand.
-Should work offline too.
+Should work offline too. *See: Offline progress*
+Later game automation will always be preferred, so game should be designed around that fact.
+Automated actions should still rase skill XP, however levels ups only occur while online.

 ## The Inevitable

-Every one dies someday.
-That should be no different, especially at lower levels.
-Later on game will offer more features to extend characters lifetime.
+Everyone has to face the death, especially at lower levels.
+Later on game will offer more features to extend characters lifetime and possibly making it completely optional to die.

 ## Addictions